Medicare Advantage Cost Breakdown

 If you’re in a Medicare Advantage Private Fee-for-Service (PFFS) plan, you can usually go to any doctor or health-care provider who agrees to contract with your plan and treat you.
 However, some Private Fee-for-Service plans have provider networks of doctors and hospitals that have contracted with the plan to always see you; in this case, your costs may be higher if you use an out-of-network provider.

-If you’re using a non-network provider, ask the doctor if he agrees to accept “assignment,” meaning he agrees to accept the amount paid by your plan as full payment (note that you’ll still need to pay your share of costs, such as deductibles or copayments).
+If you’re using a non-network provider, ask the doctor if he agrees to accept “assignment.”
+This means they agree to accept the amount paid by your plan as full payment (note that you’ll still need to pay your share of costs, such as deductibles or copayments).
 You could pay more if your provider doesn’t accept assignment.

 If your Medicare Advantage plan includes prescription drug coverage (and many do), make sure that your medications are included in the plan’s formulary, or list of covered drugs.
-Medicare plans that cover prescription drugs usually divide covered medications into different “cost tiers,” and the copayment and coinsurance costs you pay will depend on which “tier” your prescription drugs fall under.
+Medicare plans that cover prescription drugs usually divide covered medications into different “cost tiers”.
+Your copayment and coinsurance costs will depend on the “tier” your prescription drugs fall under.
 Remember that formularies may change at any time; however, your plan will notify you if needed.

 Help with Medicare Advantage costs

-If you need help with your Medicare Advantage plan costs, or your Medicare costs in general, you might see if you’re eligible for state assistance.
+If you need help with your Medicare Advantage plan costs, you should consider checking if you’re eligible for state assistance.
 Medicare Savings Programs are available for low-income beneficiaries and help with costs like Part B premiums, deductibles, copayments, and coinsurance.
 The amount of help you get will depend on your level of financial need.
 The Extra Help (Low-Income Subsidy) program is also available and helps with prescription drug costs.
-Both Medicare Savings Programs and Extra Help are run through state Medicaid programs, and you can contact your local Medicaid office for more information and to apply.
+Both Medicare Savings Programs and Extra Help are run the Social Security Administration (SSA) and the Centers for Medicare and Medicaid Services (CMS).
+Contact your local Social Security office for more information and how to apply.

-If you are eligible for Medicaid assistance, one option you might consider is called a Dual-Eligible Special Needs Plan, which is a specific type of Medicare Advantage plan that tailors its benefits for those with both Medicare and Medicaid coverage.
+If you are eligible for Medicaid assistance, one option you might consider is a Dual-Eligible Special Needs Plan.
+Medicaid is medical coverage for people who meet low income or other requirements.
+A Dual-Eligible Special Needs Plan is a specific type of Medicare Advantage plan that tailors its benefits for those with both Medicare and Medicaid coverage.
 Special Needs Plans aren’t available in every location, and you must meet the eligibility requirements of the plan to enroll.

 One of the best ways to manage your Medicare Advantage costs is to take your time to research plan options and find a plan that meets both your health needs and budget.
-I can help you with your search if you like.
-To get started, use the links below to set up a one-on-one phone appointment or get personalized plan options emailed to you.
-Or, to start browsing now, click the Compare Plans button on this page.
-You can always get assistance from me or another licensed insurance agent by dialing the number below during business hours; we’ll make sure your Medicare questions are taken care of.
+To start browsing now, enter your ZIP code on this page.